-One of the examples given is the use of digital meters to measure blood pressure.
+One of the examples Jorrin gives is the use of digital meters to measure blood pressure.
 They give an illusion of accuracy that is misleading.
 “Figures lie, and liars figure.”

 – I tend to be skeptical about “guidelines-based” treatment.

-Jorrin points out that sometimes the guidelines established by medical associations go beyond what has actually been proven by research studies.
-For example, he believes that some of the guidelines for prescribing statins to treat high cholesterol should not be blindly applied without considering the patient’s individual situation.
+Jorrin points out that sometimes the guidelines established by medical associations go beyond what research studies have shown.
+As an example, he discusses the guidelines for prescribing statins to treat high cholesterol.
+Especially relevant is his bottom line: doctors should not blindly apply guidelines without considering the patient’s individual situation.

 – I am deeply skeptical of pronouncements that certain conditions, or certain classes of patients, don’t need to be treated.

 The medical skeptic uses “stage 0 breast cancer” as an example of a medical condition where the research base is very weak.
-The research does not justify some of the conclusions that have been extrapolated from it.
+Consequently, the research does not justify some of the conclusions that have been extrapolated from it.

 The Medical Skeptic Bottom Line

-Has your “medical skeptic” response been activated by a medical claim that later turned out to be misleading or just plain wrong?
+Has your own “medical skeptic” reacted to a medical claim that later turned out to be misleading or just plain wrong?